 Is this your first time on St. Thomas?
-Are you looking for suggestions from the locals about the best spots, the real deals and authentic shopping experiences?
-This list is a work in progress that I'll develop progressively.
+Are you looking for suggestions from the locals about the best spots, the real deals, and authentic shopping experiences?
+This list is a work in progress that we'll develop progressively.
 Hopefully it helps those looking for the insider information that isn't sponsored or self-interested.

 When to go?
 Open every night, get there for the sunset and enjoy the happy hour.
 Sunday's usually have live music in the late afternoon.

 Other suggestions: Emerald Beach Resort - the beach bar is the closest beach to the airport and town. always a great ambience, directly on the beach and before drinks enjoy the water sports available. www.emeraldbeachresort.com; Dinghy's on Water Island; Coki Beach Bar

 Room with a View: A culinary institution on St.Thomas opened for over 20 years.
 Upscale dining and an impressive wine and spirits selection.

 When to go: A must for sunsets which happen during their perfectly timed happy hour. small plates and wine for $5.
 Almost every seat gives on to a panoramic view of the Charlotte Amalie Harbor.
 Sit at the bar or on the terrace.

 Emerald Beach Resort: Call in advance to order your fresh, locally caught lobsters and ask for a special table on the terrace for an unforgettable candle lit dinner and the ambiant sound of waves gracing Lindbergh Bay.
 340-777-8800 .
 Not a fan of lobsters?
 Locals flock there on Friday for their extensive Caribbean buffet & live steel pan music.

 In town, don't miss out on Virgilio's for the incredible ambiance and Cafe Amelia for authentic Spain fusion cuisine in Palm Passage.
 Blue Orchid and Epernay respectively near Magen's Bay and in Frenchtown.